Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ## RTL-SDR
 These apply to all SDRs using RTL chipsets (RTLSDR blog, Nooelec SMART...)

-- The maximum stable sampling rate is **2.56 Msps!** Using anything higher can lead to sample drops if you don't have one of the few incredibly specific usb controllers with which the RTL chipset can pull 3.2 Msps without dropping samples.
+- The maximum stable sampling rate is **2.56 Msps!** Using anything higher can lead to sample drops if you don't have one of the few incredibly specific USB controllers with which the RTL chipset can pull 3.2 Msps without dropping samples.
 You can test if higher sampling rates such as 2.88 Msps work on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost after a few minutes, or decoding a signal with FEC (Such as LRPT) near the edge of your spectrum and seeing if there are any spikes on the viterbi graph. *Android devices can usually handle 2.88 Msps without dropping samples.*
 > Please note, that on some devices even 2.56 Msps drops samples!
 Run `rtl_test -s 2.56e6` to test, or receive signals with error correction and see if the viterbi graph has spikes (indicative of sample drops).
 - RTL-SDR Blog V4 needs specific drivers to work with most software, the installation steps are described on their [quick start page](https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/)
 - Nooelec Smart SDR v5 also needs specific drivers to work with most software, the installation steps are described on their [quick start page](https://www.nooelec.com/store/qs/)